opentelecoms-org/lumicall/jni/README.txt

     ~/android/android-ndk-r7/ndk-build

-By default, Application.mk defaults the ABI to armeabi-v7a.
+By default, Application.mk defaults the APP_ABI to build for the following target ABIs:

-That is currently required for the G.729 code to build.
+   armeabi-v7a    Most modern/high-end phones
+   armeabi        Low cost phones (e.g. Samsung Galaxy Mini) x86

+Some of the codecs (e.g. G.729) only build on some of the ABIs however.

-To build for legacy armeabi (without attempting to compile G.729):
+To build for a single ABI:

     ~/android/android-ndk-r7/ndk-build APP_ABI=armeabi